illustration of aerial view of pine forest with research tower

 patchcut_16_9_full.jpg

 Patch-cutting creates small openings in a forest by removing all the trees in small areas while retaining intact forest between these patches.
 When implemented for Climate-Smart Grown in SC, plot locations for cutting are chosen randomly with the goal being to remove trees in 33% of the treatment area.
 There are many benefits to using patch-cutting as an alternative to clearcutting.
 This practice emulates how natural disturbances regularly create forest gaps, and allows a forest stand to retain its natural composition and structure.
-The oprnings created provide sites for regeneration while reducing wildfire risk and enhancing pest resistance.
+The openings created provide sites for regeneration while reducing wildfire risk and enhancing pest resistance.
 Additionally, these patches have been shown to enhance biodiversity, restore native plant communities, and enhance wildlife food availability.

 rowthinned_16_9_full.jpg